 The Battle of the Wilderness was fought from May 5-7, followed by Spotsylvania and Spotsylvania Court House from May 8-21.
 Neither side won, and Grant slipped away to the southeast toward Richmond to Cold Harbor, a crossroads named after a tavern (June 1-12).
 The Union suffered enormous casualties (12,700 vs the South’s 5,300).
 Grant slipped away again to the South to attack Petersburg on June 16th, and this began the Siege of Petersburg which lasted until April 2, 1865.

 The 99th participated in all of the battles, as well as the Siege.
-While there, the 99th was billeted in Ft.
-Sedgwick, a structure covering 2-3 acres, built of logs, sandbags and dirt.
-The fort was renamed “Ft.
-Hell” by the men because if its proximity to the enemy (about 100 yards) and a perfect target for artillery file and snipers.
-The regiment made 8 attacks on enemy forts during the siege.
+While there, the 99th was billeted in Fort Sedgwick, a structure covering over two acres, built of logs, sandbags and dirt.
+The fort was renamed “Fort Hell” by the men because of its proximity to the enemy (about 100 yards) making it a perfect target for artillery fire and snipers.
+The regiment made eight attacks on enemy forts during the siege.

-Lee was supplied during the war from the South via the Wilmington Weldon R.R which ran from Wilmington, NC to Petersburg.
+Lee was supplied during the war from the South by a rail line that ran from Wilmington, North Carolina to Petersburg.
 It was under the South’s control until the start of the Siege.
 Grant wanted to destroy the line by ripping up the tracks, and he sent troops south from Petersburg in June and August and the raids were successful.
 Thereafter Lee had to offload supplies onto wagons for the trip to Petersburg.
-In December the 99th was in a unit tasked with going further south to Jarratt, VA to destroy about 16 miles of track.
-They achieved their objective making it impossible in the future for Lee to supply Petersburg.
+In December the 99th was in a unit tasked with going further south to Jarratt, Virginia to destroy about 16 miles of track.
+They achieved their objective, making it impossible in the future for Lee to supply Petersburg.

 Petersburg fell on April 2, 1865 and Lee led his army west toward Appomattox.
 Lee surrendered on April 9th.
-Biles was mustered out with the 99th Regiment on July, 1865.
-He returned to civilian life returned as a clerk in the Philadelphia Recorder’s Office.
+Colonel Biles was mustered out with the 99th Regiment in July of 1865.
+He returned to civilian life as a clerk in the Philadelphia Recorder’s Office.
 Edwin married Julia Kelly in 1864 and they had a boy and a girl.
 After Julia’s death in 1876 he married Sarah Furr three years later to help parent his teenage children.
 Then he died in 1883 of liver disease.